derekmt12/derekndavis.com/posts/clean-up-your-useeffect-but-not-too-much.md

 point, conciseness and maintainability are tugging on opposite ends of the same strand.

-Where this has particular bitten me is with the cleanup function of a `useEffect`.
+Where this has particularly bitten me is with the cleanup function of a `useEffect`.

 ## The Scenario